zenstruck/schedule-bundle/doc/cli-commands.md

 ```

 This command lists your currently defined schedule.
 It displays useful information
 and potential issues.
 The `--detail` option gives even more detail.
+Or add `--with-id`
+to add the task ids to the table output.

 It is advisable to run this command as a CI build step to ensure your schedule does
 not make it to production with issues (has exit code `1` if there are issues).